Documentation & Regulations

 Transfer of Residence (ToR)

 You’ll receive a reference number from HMRC (the UK Customs office) that should allow you to bring your pet into GB without paying VAT.
-If you don’t receive your ToR reference number before you and your pet arrive, you’ll have to pay VAT on deposit on arrival.
-You should then be able claim it back once you have your ToR reference number.
-Imports of family pets from abroad as described above are classed as non-commercial.
+If you don’t receive your ToR reference number before you and your pet arrive, you’ll have to pay VAT on the deposit upon arrival.
+You should then be able to claim it back once you have your ToR reference number.
+Imports of family pets from abroad as described above, are classed as non-commercial.
 Do bear in mind that, in some cases, VAT may be payable even if you have a ToR reference number.

 Pets travelling to GB to join new owners If your cat or dog is entering the UK without you (because, for example, you’ve bought it from an overseas breeder or adopted it from an overseas shelter), you’ll need to use the